 The story of how Kenya beat the world

-Many of his students have to walk four miles along dusty roads to get to school, come from tough backgrounds, and live in a community plagued by social issues such as teen pregnancy and substance abuse.
-Yet, his ability to engage them during lessons and his determination to give them a chance to learn has paid off tremendously.
+Many of his students come from tough backgrounds and have to walk four miles along dusty roads to get to school.
+Their community is plagued by social issues such as teen pregnancy and substance abuse.
+Yet, Peter’s ability to engage his students and his determination to give them a chance to learn has paid off tremendously.

-He introduced a Talent Nurturing Club and expanded the school’s Science Club and often travels to internet cafes to download resources for lessons when the internet connection is unreliable.
+He introduced a Talent Nurturing Club, expanded the school’s Science Club, and often travels to internet cafes to download resources for lessons when the internet isn’t working.
 He also tutors kids on weekends and encourages the local community to recognize the value in education by visiting families whose children are at risk of dropping out of school or who expect their daughters to get married at an early age.

 “Africa’s young people will no longer be held back by low expectations.
 Africa will produce scientists, engineers, entrepreneurs whose names will be one day famous in every corner of the world.
 And girls will be a huge part of this story.”